treeverse/lakeFS/design/open/spark-outputcommitter/committer.md

 Add a Hadoop OutputCommitter that uses _existing_ lakeFS operations for **atomic** commits that are efficient and safely concurrent.

+## Terminology

+lakeFS and Hadoop both use the term "commit", but with different meanings.
+In this document:
+  * A [_lakeFS commit_][lakefs-commit] is a revision entry in the lakeFS repository log.
+  * A [_Hadoop OutputCommitter commit_][hadoop-commit] (_HOC commit_ for
+    short) is the action taken by a Hadoop OutputCommitter to finish writing all objects of a job to their final locations.

 # Why <a href="#user-content-why" id="user-content-why">#</a>

 ## Issues with existing OutputCommitters